Clara Hale: Programs

-Later her work with kids extended beyond just the care.
+Later her work with children extended beyond just the care.
 Many programs were created for children and families to help them more.
 Some examples are Community-Based Family; which is a program for troubled youngsters; Time-Out-Moms, a program that helps the parents out by having a place for their kids when their parents needed to relax or breathe.
 They also had Children Helping Children, which was a program for juveniles.
 In addition, the Hale House launched research programs about problems of drug- or alcohol-addicted mothers and their infants to help educate the problems they can face.
 Families also went to this home that were infected with HIV or AIDS, and also the Hale house established programs for housing, educating, and supporting mothers after detoxification.

 Death

 Shortly before her death in New York City, she kept at least one infant in her own room.
 She died of complications of a stroke on December 18, 1992, at the age of 87.
 According to Rev. Dr. James A. Forbes, Jr., Senior Minister at Riverside Church where she and her family were members, "She left instructions that there be no sad funerals."
 Her funeral took place on December 23 with over 2,000 people in attendance, including Mayor David Dinkins, U.S. Senator Alfonse D'Amato, former Manhattan Borough President Percy Sutton, U.S. Representative Charles Rangel, Adam Clayton Powell IV, Manhattan Borough President Ruth Messinger, the Reverend Al Sharpton, Dr. Calvin O. Butts, Yoko Ono and her son, Sean Lennon.
 This roster shows the scope of respect this extraordinary woman had gained in the world for her work to positively influence so many children, their families and the entire Harlem community.

 After her death in 1992, Hale's work was continued by her daughter, Dr. Lorraine Hale.
 The climate at Hale House clearly changed with Mother Hale's death.
 In 2001, the Hale House was under investigation for skirting the law and misuse of money solicited from the public.
 An interim board found what it called credible evidence that Hale House engaged in transactions involving self-dealing and other conflicts of interest, resulting in the waste of corporate assets and the violation of its legal and contractual obligations.
 Dr. Lorraine Hale was subsequently forced out amid reports of financial mismanagement.
 She and her husband were arrested, charged with using more than $1 million in donations to make home improvements, lend money to relatives and prop up an off-Broadway flop.
 Although never convicted, she was removed by the new Hale House board.
 Unfortunately, the House and it's extended programs have since then been defunct.